Local service page

 Appearance also matters in Rest House Road.
 Homes, schools, apartments, offices, and coaching spaces need different finish levels; a good sports net should look intentional, not like a rough patch added after complaints.

 For a Rest House Road site visit, keep the regular game, cleanest hitting direction, escape side, and nearby objects ready.
-Mention glass fronts, pedestrians, premium vehicles, visible facades, and narrow service edges because those details change the safest layout.
+Mention glass fronts, pedestrians, well-finished vehicles, visible facades, and narrow service edges because those details change the safest layout.

 For Rest House Road, photos help most when they show the player side, escape side, and support side.
 A short video of one shot direction can reveal height and movement that still photos miss.